oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 paginate Photo, Tag with infinite-scroll
 ```

-You can generate entities and CRUD code (Java for Spring Boot; TypeScript and JSX for React) using the following command:
+You can generate entities and CRUD code (Java for Spring Boot; TypeScript and JSX for React), use the following command:

 ```shell
 jhipster jdl flick2.jdl